MEZZO SOPRANO & 'AMBASSADOR OF ARTS'

 She has performed alongside some of the world’s leading opera and crossover stars including Plácido Domingo, José Carreras, Neil Shicoff, Agnes Baltsa & Russell Watson.
 Friederike trained in Hamburg with Professor Ingrid Kremling and later worked privately with Dame Elisabeth Schwarzkopf.
 She has received several prestigious awards and TV documentaries about her life and career have been aired.

 Friederike did record a charity single with platinum-selling UK classical crossover star, Russell Watson.
-Friederike and Russell did perform their duet together at the Royal Albert Hall in 2018 as special guest stars in 'The Best of the West End' show to standing ovations.
+Friederike and Russell did perform their duet together at the Royal Albert Hall in 2018 as special guest stars in 'The Best of the West End' show to standing ovations and Friederike returned to the Royal Albert hall in 2020.
 She also starred with the Royal Philharmonic Orchestra conducted by Cristian Mandeal at the Cadogan Hall in 2018 where she sang the 'Vocalise' by Rachmaninoff & 'The Symphony of Sorrowful Songs' by Górecki.

 Her talent for opera, crossover and jazz has seen her perform for TV audiences of millions and some of the world’s biggest venues and leading orchestras.
 A favourite of Royals and dignitaries Friederike has become the ‘Voice of Reconciliation’ as a German soprano chosen to sing regularly for the British Forces as well as German Forces.
 In November 2018 she has been performing at the official WW1 Centenary Remembrance service in the Cathedral of Berlin.
 On request of the German Forces she performed at the NATO camp in Afghanistan in 2014.
 Her clients & audiences include many top brands and companies across Europe as well as Chancellor Angela Merkel, President of the European Commission Ursula von der Leyen, the late Baroness Thatcher, Hugh Grant, Alan Rickman and the Duchess of York.
 She was asked to sing the National Anthem in the presence of HRH The Princess Royal and HRH the Duke of Cambridge.